How to Make a Logo: Your Number One Guide.

 However, if you’re hesitant to start printing things, that’s okay; you can always use a software that lets you generate mockups to check how your logo looks on branded merchandise.

 Keep in mind that your logo will have to tell the same powerful story on any and all branding materials, so make sure you like the way it looks before you fully commit.

 >> How can I create a logo for free?

-Creating a logo for free is easy; you just have to use an online logo maker to get started.
+Creating a logo for free is easy; you just have to use an online logo generator to get started.
 Enter your business name, some information about your company, and your design preferences, and the computer will do the rest!
 You should have a brand new logo in under 5 minutes.

 >> How do you make a logo for Instagram?

 Your Instagram logo should be the same as your brand logo, but in a PNG file that’s sized according to the dimensions of your profile image (180 X 180 pixels and at least 110 x 110 pixels ).
 It’s important to put your logo right where your profile picture is, so that your followers will easily be able to identify you.
 And, you’ll want to make sure that your Instagram logo looks good on all devices, so check it out on both mobile and desktop before committing to the design.

 >> How do I make a logo for my Youtube channel?

 When creating a YouTube logo, you’ll want to make a logo that resonates with your current and future channel subscribers, so you’ll have to do some research.
 First, find out which colors, fonts and icons are commonly used in your industry, to get an idea of what your audience likes to see.
 Then, create a logo that conforms to industry best practices while incorporating your own unique spin.

 Please note that the ideal size of a YouTube profile picture / channel icon is 800 x 800 pixels.